Allegations of apartheid by country: Malaysia

 In 2006, prominent activist Marina Mahathir described the status of Muslim women in Malaysia as gender apartheid and similar to that of the apartheid system in South Africa.
 Mahathir's remarks were made in response to a new Islamic law that enables men to divorce or take up to four wives.
 The law also granted husbands more authority over their wives' property.
 In response, Conservative groups such as the Malaysian Muslim Professionals Forum (MMPF) criticized her comments for insulting Sharia law.
 In 2009, politician Boo Cheng Hau compared "bumiputeraism" with state apartheid; as a result Boo faced intense criticisms and death threats by the governing United Malays National Organisation (UMNO), which is a part of the Barisan Nasional (BN) coalition.
 He was also called into questioning by the Royal Malaysia Police (RMP).
 In 2015, human rights activist Shafiqah Othman Hamzah also noted that the practice of apartheid policies against different religions in Malaysia is institutionalised and widespread, adding that "What we are living in Malaysia is almost no different from apartheid."
 In 2021, a group of Malaysian women launched a class-action lawsuit against the government over outdated citizenship laws, which risks trapping women in abusive relationships and can leave children stateless.

 Such policies have also caused significant rates of human capital flight or brain drain from Malaysia.
-A study by Stanford University highlighted that among the main factors behind the Malaysian brain drain include social injustice.
+A study divulged by Stanford University highlighted that among the main factors behind the Malaysian brain drain include social injustice.
 It stated that the high rates of emigration of non-bumiputera Malaysians from the country is driven by discriminatory policies that appear to favour Malays/Bumiputeras—such as providing exclusive additional assistance in starting businesses and educational opportunities.